 It’s OK to mix and match vaccine booster shots.
-The FDA recently amended its emergency use authorization for COVID-19 vaccines to allow eligible people to do so.
+The FDA last year amended its emergency use authorization for COVID-19 vaccines to allow eligible people to do so.

 Just remember: when to get a booster shot depends on which vaccine you initially got.